Temple University, B.A.

 Leah is a member of the Pennsylvania and New Jersey bars, and is admitted to practice in the Eastern District of Pennsylvania.
 Additionally, Leah is a member of the Temple American Inn of Court and regularly serves as a Judge Pro Tempore for the Civil Trial Division of the Philadelphia Court of Common Pleas.

-In her free time, Leah enjoys traveling, attending concerts, and spending time with her husband, Josh, and their dog, Ali Baba Ganoush.
+In her free time, Leah enjoys traveling, attending concerts, and spending time with her husband, Josh, and their dogs, Ali Baba Ganoush and Kobe Beef.